 The evil vampire villain Radu returns to his hometown Prejnar, after spending years in exile.
 He steals the precious blood stone which is said to be bleeding from all saints, from his ...
 See full summary »

-In a future in which most water has disappeared from the Earth, we find a group of children, mostly teenagers, who are living at an orphanage, run by the despotic rulers of the new Earth.
-The group in question plays a hockey based game on roller skates and is quite good.
-It has given them a unity that transcends the attempts to bring them to heel by the government.
-Finding an orb of special power, they find it has unusual effects on them.
-They escape from the orphanage (on skates) and try to cross the wasteland looking for a place they can live free as the stormtroopers search for them and the orb.Written by
+In a future, water has disappeared from the Earth, and a group of teenagers, who live at an orphanage run by the despotic rulers of the new Earth, find an orb of special power.
+They escape from the orphanage and try to cross the wasteland looking for a place they can live free even as the storm troopers search for them and the orb.Written by

 John Vogel <firstname.lastname@example.org>

 Why does "Gavial" just vanish from the movie, following the RED ALERT/EVACUATE signal at the Aqua Bunker?
 The picture seems to suggest that he escapes, but this is never substantiated; Gavial simply flees the control room and never reappears.
 See more »

 [words of wisdom to the Solarbabies]

 Remember, behavior determines existence...
 Stick with us, learn to serve the Order, and you'll achieve a decent life-grid.